ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 Typing is the way Rust ensures memory safety.
-When interfacing with other languages, which may not offer the same guarantee, the choice of types in the binding is essential to maintain the memory safety.
+When interfacing with other languages, which may not offer the same guarantee, the choice of types in the binding is essential to maintain memory safety.

 ### Data layout